ItalyPaleAle/WithBlueInk/content/posts/2017-09-17-solving-freenas-jails-on-a-dedicated-nic/index.md

 ## 4. DNS configuration (Optional)

 By default, the jail will inherit the DNS server of the FreeNAS host.
-If, like in my case, this is not accessible from the VLAN of the jail, we need to change the DNS configuraton too.
+If, like in my case, this is not accessible from the VLAN of the jail, we need to change the DNS configuration too.

 From the FreeNAS host, open a terminal inside the jail: